alexanderhowada/data_engineering/README.md

-# General data engineering projects and drafts.
+# Data engineering projects and drafts.

 Under construction.
 This repo implements several scripts for testing concepts.
-Currently, this repository only contains general purpose code, however I plan to deploy a few tests in AWS.
+Currently, this repository contains general purpose code and a few deployments in AWS (see [AWS Project](#aws-project)).
 The main projects are:

-- airflow: ETLs with airflow.
-Will not be implemented in favor of prefect.
+- airflow: Contains a few tests with Airflow, however I will not develop it favor of prefect.
 - audio: tests with audio processing.
 - aws: projects in aws (more code will be implemented in the near future).
+  - lambda: contains implementations for lambda functions.
+  - aws_emr_serverless: contains scripts and examples to run scripts in AWS EMR serverless.
+  - tests: contains a few scripts used for manual testing.
+  - CD: the <code>.github/workflows/aws_deploy</code> implements the deployment to AWS.
 - clima_tempo: implementation of the clima tempo (weather) api.
 - databricks: utilities for Databricks.
 Does not implements tests since it requires a databricks deploy.
 - drafts: random drafts and code examples.
 - postgres: utilities for postgres.
-- prefect: examples using prefect.
+- prefect_deploy: examples and deployments using prefect.
+  - aws: implements pipelines for AWS.
 - random_person: implementation ETLs using the random person api.
 - scraping: contains several scraping projects.
 - supermetrics: implementation of ETLs using the supermetrics API.